M-Scott-Lassiter/semantic-release-github-npm-config/README.md

 Optional.
 If used, must be one of the following supported scopes:

 -   `<custom>`: Used for extending these settings with your own project's requirements
--   `api`: Any documentation that helps developers or end users understand how to better employ a tool or feature
 -   `contributing`: Contributions to this guidance or the [Code of Conduct](CODE_OF_CONDUCT.md)
 -   `license`: Changes to terms or copyright status within the [license](LICENSE).
     -   _Any change in license type MUST include a BREAKING CHANGE_